On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: acknowledgments

 \section{acknowledgments}

-The author would like to thank Prof. Hualin Huang for his constructive comments on this manuscript.
-He also thanks Prof. Yinhuo Zhang for suggesting this research topic.
-The author was supported by the National Natural Science Foundation of China (No. 12471020), the Natural Science Foundation of Chongqing (No. cstc2021 jcyj-msxmX0714), and the Fundamental Research Funds for the Central Universities (No. SWU-XDJH202305).
-2pt
+The author was supported by the National Natural Science Foundation of China (No. 12471020), the Natural Science Foundation of Chongqing (No. cstc2021 jcyj-msxmX0714), and the Fundamental Research Funds for the Central Universities (No. SWU-XDJH202305, SWU-KT25015).